kudobuilder/kudo/keps/draft-20190503-framework-testing.md

 * *Want to* be able to author tests in a declarative language, without resorting to writing code in a normal programming language.
 * *Must* be able to easily understand test results and failures.
+* *Must* be able to incorporate KUDO Framework plans into my tests.

 #### Cluster Administrator